blynkkk/blueprints/Asset Tracker/README.md

 _Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_

 _Recommendation: to minimize cellular data usage, the minimum publishing interval should be updated to a longer duration such as 300000 ms or 5 min instead of 60000 ms (in the sketch - const uint32_t TIMER_INTERVAL_MS = 60000).
-Do it after the sketch has been fully tested by changign the number._
+Do it after the sketch has been fully tested by changing the number._

 ## 5. Dashboard Breakdown